gdunc/city_analysis_v2/README.md

 - **Google Elevation API** (optional): Set `GOOGLE_API_KEY` or pass `--google-api-key`.
 - **OpenAI (optional)**: Set `OPENAI_API_KEY` only if you explicitly enable OpenAI modes.
 Optional `--openai-model` (default `gpt-5`) and `--openai-timeout`.
 - **OSRM routing** (optional for airports): Default public server is used.
 Override with `--osrm-base-url` if you have your own OSRM instance.
-- **Perimeter**: Provide a GeoJSON polygon/multipolygon of the Alps if available; otherwise, a realistic default polygon/bbox is used.
+- **Perimeter**: Provide a GeoJSON polygon/multipolygon of the target region if available; otherwise, a realistic default polygon/bbox is used.

 The CLI auto-loads a `.env` file if present (via `python-dotenv`).
 Example:
 ```bash